netmod-wg/schedule-yang/draft-ietf-netmod-schedule-yang.md

 ~~~~
 {::include ./yang/tree/rec-grp.txt}
 ~~~~
-{: #rec-grp-tree title="Recurrence Grouping Tree Structure"}
+{: #rec-grp-tree title="recurrence Grouping Tree Structure"}

   The "recurrence-first" container defines the first instance in the recurrence set, and the "date-time-start" specifies the date and time at which the first instance in the recurrence set occurs.

-  The frequency ("frequency") identifies the type of recurrence rule.
+  The frequency ("frequency") which is mandatory, identifies the type of recurrence rule.
 For example, a "daily" frequency value specifies repeating events based on an interval of a day or more.

-  The interval represents at which intervals the recurrence rule repeats.
+  The interval ("interval") represents at which intervals the recurrence rule repeats.
 For example, within a daily recurrence rule, an interval value of "8" means every eight days.

   The repetition can be scoped by a specified end time or by a count of occurrences,